Na-Cly/splitreus62/README.md

 Thanks to Phil for the staggering measurements from the atreus, and profet23 for the 62 key variant.

+This project uses MIT licensed KiCad footprints from Keebio and the Lily58 project.

 ### Features:
 - Reversible PCB supports MX/Alps/Choc Modified from keebio footprint.
 - Pro Micro Footprint borrowed from the Lily58.